solomonduffin/cybersec-journey/logs/sept21_RAID_FileSystems.md

 So I built my array on RAID 5 using mdadm.
 This took about 12 hours, maybe a bit less, and now it's a finished RAID array.

 I had 3 drives, /dev/sda, /dev/sdb, /dev/sdc, and those have been "combined" into a single drive in Linux's eyes into /dev/md0.

+But it needs a filesystem, which places a structure for metadata and directories on top of the drive.
+There are some options here, Ext4, XFS, Btrfs, among others.
+I went with Ext4 since it doesn't matter too much for my system.

+Once it's setup, you have to mount it to a file somewhere.
+If it's not mounted anywhere, it can't be navigated into.
+It exists, but there is no door/portal into it.
+You can mount a drive to multiple files too which is cool.
+It won't stay mounted after server reset though unless you edit it into `/etc/fstab`.